-- being of African-American, Native American, Latin American, or Asian-Pacific Islander descent
+- being African American, Native American, Latin American, or Asian Pacific Islander

-Doctors do not know the exact causes of type I diabetes.
-Type 2 diabetes, also known as insulin resistance, has clearer causes.
+Doctors do not know the exact causes of type 1 diabetes.
+However, insulin resistance, which can lead to type 2 diabetes, has clearer causes.

-Insulin allows the glucose from a person’s food to access the cells in their body to supply energy.
-Insulin resistance is usually a result of the following cycle:
+Insulin allows the glucose from food to access the cells in the body to supply energy.
+Insulin resistance is usually a result of the

-- The body tries to make extra insulin to process the excess blood glucose.
+- The body tries to make extra insulin to process the excess blood sugar.

 - The pancreas cannot keep up with the increased demands, and the excess blood sugar starts to circulate in the blood, causing damage.